 Be sure to comment on the blog stops for nine extra entries into the giveaway!
 Click the link below to enter.

-Happy Reading 🙂
+Happy Reading! 🙂

->>Special thanks to Celebrate Lit, Love Inspired Suspense and Virginia Vaughan for allowing me to read and review this book – all opinions are my own.
+>>Special thanks to Mary Connealy, Celebrate Lit, Net Galley and Bethany House Publishers for allowing me to read and review this book – all opinions are my own.